QHPC-SP-Research-Lab/Respiratory-Rate-Database/README.md

 Each recording takes 1 minute, and was registered at 4500 Hz, one channel, 32-bit resolution.
 Adsitional information about the health history of each subject is also provided, along with some other demographic data as heigh and weight.

-The main objective of the "Respiratory Rate university of Jaén and Oviedo" (RRuJO) dataset is to provide a set of reliably labeled sound signals at different respiratory rates so that they can be used by researchers to evaluate different algorithms applied to respiratory rate estimation from the analysis of sound respiratory signals.
+The main objective of the "Respiratory Rate universities of Jaén and Oviedo" (RRuJO) dataset is to provide a set of reliably labeled sound signals at different respiratory rates so that they can be used by researchers to evaluate different algorithms applied to respiratory rate estimation from the analysis of sound respiratory signals.

 The database is organized in folders according to the following structure:
 <ul>